guozanhua/uSquid/README.md

 ```
 Loading assets via strings has some weaknesses, especially at game jams where you have 48 hours and your assets and asset layout is constantly evolving
 * Renaming directories can break every asset beneath it
-* Asset my be renamed, be spelled incorrectly or inconsistent Capitalisation
+* Asset may be renamed, be spelled incorrectly or have inconsistent Capitalisation
 * Need manage loading / unloading of Prefabs